Voter pre-registration deadlines:

-Iowa Non-Operator's ID
+- Iowa non-driver ID card

 During calendar year 2018 voters will be asked to show their ID before voting at the polls.
 Anyone who does not have the necessary ID will be asked to sign an oath verifying their identity, and will be allowed to cast a regular ballot.

 Beginning January 1, 2019, Iowa voters will be required to show a driver’s license, non-driver’s ID, passport, military ID, veterans ID, or Voter ID Card at the polls before they vote.
 Voters without the necessary ID will be offered a provisional ballot and can provide ID up until the time of the county canvass of votes (Monday after election day for Primary and General Elections).